Hoda-MA/Titanic-Survival-Classification/README.md

 In this line, we can observe the proportion of survivals vs. dead passengers based on the gender classification:
 ![image](https://user-images.githubusercontent.com/64262003/115146538-319e7800-a057-11eb-8031-6f1503956a43.png)
-However, the total number of male passengers were higher but its number of dead is obviously lower.
-They might be dependent on the distribution of females's age distribution or their ability to swim or their endurance against cold/freezing water after falling into water.
+The number of dead male passengers were also higher in comparison to female ones.

 A facet.map (or a box-plot) may help us to see how the age of mentioned classifications distributed: